MUGH-12 Click on image for enlargement.

 YAMU'IN SANH 9 , left ZARB AJMIR 1023 AH,

-AH year 1023, regnal year 9 , within double circles with pellet between.
+AH year 1023, regnal year 9 , within double circle with pellet between.

 The coin is die-identical with the specimens in the collection of the British Museum, London, England, (1349005001).